Cheese slaw

-Cheese slaw is a salad and side dish consisting of cheddar cheese, carrot, mayonnaise, and sometimes cabbage.
+Cheese slaw is a side dish consisting of cheddar cheese, carrot, mayonnaise, and sometimes cabbage.
 Other cheeses such as blue and Swiss are occasionally used in its preparation, and additional vegetable ingredients are sometimes used.
 Its origins can be traced to Townsville in north Queensland, Australia, and to Broken Hill, New South Wales, Australia.
 It is a common and popular dish in Broken Hill restaurants and households.
 Cheese slaw is also consumed in some areas of the United States.

 Overview

 Cheese slaw is prepared using grated cheese, crumbled or cubed cheese, grated carrot, and a mayonnaise dressing.
 Cheese slaw is very similar to some coleslaw recipes, but is distinguished by the inclusion of cheese.
-Cheddar cheese is typically used in the salad's preparation, although other cheeses such as blue and Swiss are sometimes used.
+Cheddar cheese is typically used in the preparation, although other cheeses such as blue and Swiss are sometimes used.
 It often does not contain cabbage, as per coleslaw, although cabbage is occasionally used.
 Cheese slaw may contain other vegetables, such as chives, spring onions, shallots, parsley, and broccoli.

 In the United States, cheese slaw is sometimes prepared using blue cheese, and is sometimes used as a hot dog dressing.
 In addition to the base ingredients, cabbage is also sometimes used in U.S. versions of the dish.
 U.S. versions have also been prepared using blue cheese salad dressing, instead of mayonnaise.